andycroll/andycroll.com/_posts/2020/2020-03-01-fix-first-last-explicitly-set-implicit-ordering-in-rails-with-uuids.md

 ## Why?

-The tradeoff when using UUIDs in your database remains a major benefit: uniqueness, assignability & security.
+There are major benefits to using UUIDs in your database: uniqueness, assignability, and security.

 With this one-line change you also retain the benefits of Rails’ predictability of `.first` and `.last`, provided you assign to the `created_at` timestamp.